 Internally, each project has translations to common strings propagated across other components within it by default.
 This lightens the burden of repetitive and multi version translation.
-The translation propagation can be disabled per Component configuration using Allow translation propagation in case the translations should diverge.
+The translation propagation can be disabled per Component configuration in case the translations should diverge.